Unconditional basic income: That's how expensive the financing is - Breaking Latest News

 The researchers calculated the net costs for the state for both models.
 Then they simulated four different models for financing through a higher income tax.
 Additional conditions of the calculation were: The regulation should be revenue-neutral for the state, i.e. counter-financed.
 Incentives to change the labor supply as a result of the reform were not calculated – neither through the unconditional income without work, nor through the higher tax on labor income.

 All scenarios are based on the assessment that only a limited part of the costs can be financed by cutting other social benefits.
-There are also legal reasons for this, since claims have been made in the social security system, for example.
+There are also legal reasons for this, since, for example, claims have been made in the social security system.

 Also important: The state is already securing the subsistence level for all citizens – on the one hand through social benefits, on the other hand through the basic income tax allowance.
 In all scenarios, this basic tax allowance does not apply, since the subsistence level is ensured by the basic income.
 Only unemployment insurance will be abolished.
 Employer contributions remain as taxes.
 The other social insurances remain in place.